G2P-Connect/specs/profiles/CONTRIBUTING.md

-Policy on Local Profile Submission for DCI Standards

-To ensure consistency, transparency, and quality, all local profiles within the DCI Standards must be submitted, reviewed, and approved according to the following workflow.

-1. Submission

-    Profiles (schemas and associated metadata) must be submitted as a GitHub Pull Request (PR) to the DCI standards repository.

-    Submissions must follow the prescribed schema guidelines, metadata format, and naming conventions.

-    Each PR must include:

-    The schema definition.

-    Metadata description (version, authorship, and intended use case).

-    A changelog entry (for updates).

-2. Repository Management Team Review

-    Responsibilities:

-    Triage new PRs for completeness and adherence to contribution guidelines.

-    Check formatting, metadata, and file placement.

-    Assign PRs to the standards development team for technical review.

-    Ensure process transparency by tagging and labeling PRs appropriately.

-3. Standards Development Team Review

-    Responsibilities:

-    Conduct a technical evaluation of the submitted profile, verifying:

-    Alignment with DCI interoperability principles.

-    Consistency with existing profiles.

-    Backward compatibility, where relevant.

-    Request changes and provide technical feedback directly on the PR.

-    Approve or reject submissions based on technical merit and compliance.

-4. Approval & Registry Update

-    Once approved by the standards development team, the profile will be:

-    Marked as approved in registry-index.yaml.

-    Merged into the main branch of the repository.

-    The profile then becomes an official DCI-compliant profile.
+# Policy on Local Profile Submission for DCI Standards

+To ensure **consistency, transparency, and quality**, all local profiles within the DCI Standards must be submitted, reviewed, and approved according to the following workflow.

+---

+## 📥 Submission

+- Profiles (**apis and associated metadata**) must be submitted as a **GitHub Pull Request (PR)** to the DCI standards repository.
+- Submissions must follow:
+  - Prescribed api guidelines
+  - Metadata format
+  - Naming conventions

+**Each PR must include:**
+1. API definition
+2. Metadata description (version, authorship, intended use case)
+3. Changelog entry (for updates)

+---

+## 📂 Repository Management Team Review

+**Responsibilities:**
+- ✅ Triage new PRs for completeness and adherence to contribution guidelines
+- ✅ Check formatting, metadata, and file placement
+- ✅ Assign PRs to the **Standards Development Team** for technical review
+- ✅ Ensure process transparency by tagging and labeling PRs appropriately

+---

+## 🛠 Standards Development Team Review

+**Responsibilities:**
+- 🔍 Conduct a technical evaluation of the submitted profile, verifying:
+  - Alignment with **DCI interoperability principles**
+  - Consistency with existing profiles
+  - Backward compatibility (where relevant)

+- 🔄 Request changes and provide technical feedback directly on the PR
+- 👍 Approve or 👎 reject submissions based on technical merit and compliance

+---

+## ✅ Approval & Registry Update

+Once **approved** by the Standards Development Team:

+- The profile is **marked as approved** in `registry-index.yaml`
+- The PR is **merged** into the main branch of the repository
+- The profile becomes an **official DCI-compliant profile**

+---